 Photo by Tom McCorkle and food styling by Marie Ostrosky; for The Washington Post

 Here, plump dried figs are halved, then molded a bit to form bite-size cups, each filled with a dollop of soft goat cheese and a jewel-like pistachio.
 The filled figs then get a glistening drizzle of honey seasoned with orange essence, and a shower of fresh mint leaves.
-The presentation is festive and elegant, and each mouthful is a sensation of sweet, earthy, fresh, chewy and creamy.
+These Figs with Goat Cheese, Pistachios, and Mint are festive and elegant, and each mouthful is a sensation of sweet, earthy, fresh, chewy and creamy.
 It’s a recipe that works as a starter, dessert or midday nibble, making any time of the day feel like a special occasion.
 Ricotta may be substituted for the goat cheese.

 The figs can stuffed with the goat cheese mixture up to 1 day in advance, then covered and refrigerated until ready to serve.
 The honey drizzle can be made up to 1 day in advance, then covered and refrigerated.
 Let both components return to room temperature before topping and serving.